contentful/slash-developers/docs/concepts/links.md

 "il-doges" `fields.menu` links to "il-doges-nice-menu".

 It's possible to create circular links:
-You could model a circular chain of Entries to model a dialog in a video game or more complex graphs.
+You could model a circular chain of entries to model a dialog in a video game or more complex graphs.
 There are many possibilities, it's up to you to decide!

-Various fields in every Resource's `sys` are also Links: The Space they're in, their Content Type (in case of Entries) or Users who created or modified them.
+Various fields in every resource's `sys` are also links: The space they're in, their content type (in case of entries) or Users who created or modified them.

-Of course, an Entry can also link to more than one Entry or Asset:
+Of course, an entry can also link to more than one entry or asset:

-- Have multiple Link Fields, e.g. `fields.menu` and `fields.openingHours`
+- Have multiple link Fields, e.g. `fields.menu` and `fields.openingHours`
 in the restaurant.
-These represent semantically different Links because of the name & type of the Field they're stored in.
+These represent semantically different links because of the name & type of the field they're stored in.
-You can even limit the Entries a Link Field may point to by specifying a Link Content Type Validation on the Field.
+You can even limit the entries a link Field may point to by specifying a Link content type Validation on the field.
-- Have an Array of Links Field, e.g. `fields.menuItems` in the restaurant's menu.
+- Have an Array of links field, e.g. `fields.menuItems` in the restaurant's menu.
 This represents an (orderable) list of related items.
-Often you may want to model nothing but an ordered list: In this case, simply create a Content Type with a single Field that links to Entries.
+Often you may want to model nothing but an ordered list: In this case, simply create a Content Type with a single field that links to entries.

 ## Modeling Attachments

-Entries linking to Assets represent attachments.
+Entries linking to assets represent attachments.

 For example, here's a restaurant pointing to some photos: